M17-Project/M17_spec/docs/kiss_protocol.rst

 content as a raw mode packet.
 The source field is an encoded TNC identifier, similar to the APRS TOCALL, but it can be an arbitrary text string up to 9 characters in length.
 The destination is set to the broadcast address.

+In basic packet mode, it is expected that the sender callsign is embedded within the packet payload.

 The TNC sends the link setup frame.